The polysemy of the words that children learn over time: Introduction

 \section{Introduction}

+Children are exposed to millions of word tokens through an accumulation of small interactions grounded in context, immersed in a \textit{sea of words} that they learn early after their birth \parencite{Royetal2015}.
+Infants begin learning their native language by discovering aspects of its sound structure, eventually learning words \parencite{Swingley2009} after exposure to their mother tongue.
+Initially, ``knowing a word'' requires knowing the sound form of the word and its speech segmentation (i.e. by infants' use of subtle prosodic boundary markers [\cite{Gout2004}]) and denotation, including its semantic reference and other syntactic properties, so infants younger than 12 months may know very few words but in general know perfectly the sounds and general mechanisms of segmentation of their mother tongue ([\cite{Swingley2009}] for a review).

+In fact, human language development follows a predictable sequence that traditionally has led linguists and psychologists to establish some phases, or stages, in the process of language acquisition \parencite{Brown1973}, with well-known critical periods \parencite{Kuhl2010}.
+At present we cannot determine exactly the timing of these critical periods for each individual, but many studies suggest the existence of a critical period for syntactic learning approximately between 18 and 36 months of age preceded by a critical period for the phonemic level prior to 12 months \parencite{Kuhl2010, Yule2006}.

-Children are exposed to millions of words tokens through an accumulation of small interactions grounded in context, immersed in a \textit{sea of words} that they learn early after their birth \parencite{Royetal2015}.
-During this process, some words are learned first instead of others.
-Many biases have been hypothesized in the literature in order to explain why some words are learned earlier \parencite{Saxton10childlanguage}.
-For instance, a preference for \begin{seriate} \item basic taxonomic level, i.e. less generic words \parencite{Mervis1987a, Tomasello2000b}, \item syntactic category, e.g. children learn first nouns and later verbs \parencite{Gentner1982, Gentner2006}, \item contextual distinctiveness in space, time or linguistic environment \parencite{Royetal2015}, \item frequent words \parencite{JCL:1917448}, \item neighbourhood density, i.e. number of words that sound similar to a given word \parencite{Storkel2004a,Storkel2006a}, \item in-degree of the word in free association norms \parencite{Hills2009a, Hills2010a} or \item mutual information when associating a new word to a meaning \parencite{Ferrer2013g}. \end{seriate}
+During this process, some words are learned first instead of others and many biases have been hypothesized in order to explain why some words are learned earlier \parencite{Saxton10childlanguage}.
+For instance, a preference for \begin{seriate} \item basic taxonomic level, i.e. less generic words \parencite{Mervis1987a, Tomasello2000b},